Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

-The Minnesota Timberwolves, Karl-Anthony Towns included, will play at 9:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.
+Karl-Anthony Towns and the rest of the Minnesota Timberwolves take the court versus the Denver Nuggets in the NBA Playoffs on Sunday, at 9:30 PM ET.

-In this piece we'll examine Towns' stats and trends, helping you make good picks on prop bets.
+Below we will break down Towns' stats and trends, helping you make good selections on prop bets.

 Karl-Anthony Towns Prop Bets vs. the Nuggets